Emborg — Front-End to Borg Backup¶

 emborg mount restore

 creates a directory ‘restore’ and then mounts the repository on this directory.
-This allows you to move into the repository, navigating and retrieve files as if it were a file system.
+This allows you to move into the repository, navigating, examining, and retrieving files as if it were a file system.

 emborg umount restore

 unmounts the repository after you are done with it.

 tells you when the last successful backup was performed.

 shows you information about your repository such as where it is located and how large it is.